The Chora: Legal framework

-Kariye Mosque is situated within the “Historic Areas of Istanbul” inscribed on the UNESCO World Heritage List since 1985.
+Kariye Mosque is situated within the Historic Areas of Istanbul, inscribed on the UNESCO World Heritage List since 1985.
 It falls under the protection of the 1972 UNESCO World Heritage Convention, where State Party reporting, conservation planning, and risk monitoring under the World Heritage Centre are mandated.
 The site is registered as a 1st degree archaeological and architectural heritage asset and is protected under Law No. 2863 on the Conservation of Cultural and Natural Properties.

 The conversion to a museum in 1945, by the Cabinet Decree, was annulled.
-Regardless of the lawsuit opened by the Association of Permanent Foundations and Service to Historical Artifacts and Environment in 2005, for its right to be museum, in 2019 by the Council of State ruling based on religious foundations.
+Regardless of the lawsuit opened by the Association of Permanent Foundations and Service to Historical Artifacts and Environment in 2005, for its right to be a museum, in 2019 by the Council of State ruling based on religious foundations.
 In 2020, the Presidential Decree transferred the rights to the Presidency of Religious Affairs.

 Interior

-The Chora Church is not as large as some of the other surviving Byzantine churches of Istanbul (it covers 742.5 m²) but it is unique among them, because of its almost completely still extant internal decoration.
+The Chora Church is not as large as some of the other surviving Byzantine churches of Istanbul (it covers 742.5 m²) but it is unique among them, because of its almost completely still-extant internal decoration.
 The building is divided into three main areas: the entrance hall or narthex, the main body of the church or naos (nave), and the side chapel or parecclesion.
 The building has six domes: two above the esonarthex, one above the parecclesion and three above the naos.